SudheendraBS/adaptordie/lab1.md

 We'll start this lab by opening the OpenAPI specification for our API in API Studio, Apigee's API modeling and design tool.
 To access API Studio, visit: <a href="https://apistudio.io" target="_blank">https://apistudio.io</a>

-On the API Studio landing page, click on the *Get Started* button to launch the API design view:

 ![API Studio Landing Page](apistudio-getstarted.png)

+On the API Studio landing page, click on the *Get Started* button to launch the API design view.

 # Import the OpenAPI Secification